Green Bay Packers: Could Richard Sherman Be A Trade Target?

 Green Bay holds the No. 29 overall pick in the draft this year and there are a few potential targets for them.
 There are a few corners that could be the type of players that the Packers need to bring in, but no draft pick is guaranteed to help take the Packers to another championship.

-Aaron Rodgers isn’t getting any younger and the Packers’ window is slowly closing.
+Aaron Rodgers isn’t getting any younger, and the Packers’ window is slowly closing.
 He still has more than a few years of elite football left to play, but Green Bay cannot afford to keep wasting his prime.
 It has become abundantly clear that he cannot win another Super Bowl by powering the team himself.

 Seahawks dropping their asking price for Richard Sherman, per @MikeGarafolo https://t.co/3qCPNclJrJ pic.twitter.com/Qu9KNDcNdF